JuliaSatcomFramework/GeoBasics.jl/docs/src/tutorial.md

 We need to define multiple types of such regions in our downstream packages (e.g. [CountriesBorders.jl](https://github.com/JuliaSatcomFramework/CountriesBorders.jl)) and we want to minimize code duplication as much as possible.

-The traditional `p in region` is well defined in `Meshes.jl` but is suboptimal when one wants to check a lot of points (e.g. thousands) over a domain spanning multiple polygons (e.g. the domain of all polygons associated to all countries).
+The traditional `p in region` is well defined in `Meshes.jl` but is suboptimal in terms of performance when one wants to check a lot of points (e.g. thousands) over a domain spanning multiple polygons (e.g. the domain of all polygons associated to all countries).
 The complexity of checking for point inclusion in a polygon increases with the number of points in the polygon, and when you have lots of points and lots of polygons, most of your `point/polygon` pair will return false.

 The approach to speed up computations taken in this package is to create custom geometries that store not only the polyareas but also the bounding boxes (i.e. a `Box` from `Meshes.jl`) associated to each polyarea.
 The modified inclusion algorithm then simply prefilters `point/polygon` pairs by checking first inclusion in the bounding box (which is extremely fast) and falling back to checkin inclusion in the polygon only if `p in bbox` is `true`.
 This has shown to provide speed ups of 20x-40x in tests when implemented for the [CountriesBorders.jl](https://github.com/JuliaSatcomFramework/CountriesBorders.jl) downstream package (see [this PR](https://github.com/JuliaSatcomFramework/CountriesBorders.jl/pull/47))

 ## FastInGeometry Interface